-UCAT ANZ scores can be used for admission to any of the UCAT ANZ Consortium universities only in the year following the test.
-For example, results from UCAT ANZ 2023 can be used for undergraduate oral health degrees beginning in 2024 but not 2025.
+UCAT ANZ scores can be used for admission to the University of Adelaide only in the year following the test.
+For example, results from ANZ 2023 can be used for 2024 entry but not 2025.

 Please note: The University of Adelaide will not accept UCAT UK results in lieu of the UCAT ANZ.
 Please refer to the UCAT ANZ FAQ's for further details ucat.edu.au/faqs/